patchstack/documentation/src/content/docs/Patchstack App/Alerts/alerts.md

 sidebar:
   order: 7
 ---
-_Accessible for the Community, Developer and Business plan users.
-Community plan users can have a maximum of 1 alert trigger._
+_Accessible for the Community, Developer and Business plan users._
+_Community plan users have only one alert trigger, and that cannot be modified._
 <https://app.patchstack.com/alerts/>

 On the **Alerts** page you see an overview of the latest alerts and the alert triggers.